Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Method

 \section{Method}

-In this section, we first define the population diversity objective, which includes the policy entropy and the pairwise difference among policies.
-Secondly, we derive a safe and computationally efficient surrogate objective, i.e., the population entropy.
-Thirdly, we illustrate the MEP framework, which comprises two parts: training a maximum entropy population and training a robust AI agent via prioritized sampling using the population.
+In this section, we first define the \textit{Population Diversity} objective, which includes average individual policy entropy and average pairwise difference among policies.
+Secondly, we derive its safe and computationally efficient lower bound, \textit{Population Entropy}, as the surrogate objective for optimization.
+Thirdly, we illustrate the \textit{Maximum Entropy Population-based training} framework, which comprises training a maximum entropy population and training a robust AI agent via prioritized sampling using the population.